cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 All documents created in UiTdatabank are available in Dutch (NL).
 Besides Dutch, content editors can use UiTdatabank to translate the name and description of their documents in French (FR), German (DE) and English (EN).
 The API supports translations in every [two-letter language ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

-You can use the `completedLanguages` parameter to only look for documents that are fully translated to a specific language.
+You can use the `completedLanguages` field to only look for documents that are fully translated to a specific language.

 > Note that if an optional field is left empty in all languages, a translation can still be considered to be complete if all other fields that have a value are translated.